-Over the last 10 years, our Big Bath Sleep-Out has brought together thousands of individuals all willing to make a difference.
-In 2019, 312 people slept out raising an incredible £52,000 to help fund our vital projects and services.
-This year, with your help, we hope to reach £60,000.
+Over the last 12 years, our Big Bath Sleep-Out has brought together thousands of individuals all willing to make a difference.
+This year could be our most poignant Sleep-Out yet.

 Every penny and pound you raise goes towards supporting vulnerable and isolated individuals.
 We do not charge an entry fee for the event but ask that all participants aim to raise at least £100 in sponsorship.
 Here are some of the important ways we use your funds:

 - £50 of your sponsorship could buy a wholesome meal for men and women staying in our Manvers Street hostel.

 - £250 could buy a new home starter pack to help an abused mother and her children into their new accommodation.

 - £1000 could pay for new tenancy starter packs containing essential household items (e.g. towels, bedding, crockery, pots and pans.)
 This will support 10 rough sleepers moving into their own accommodation.

 - £5,000 could pay for 15 socially excluded people to attend a six-week Build-a-Bike course in our Bath Bike Workshop where they can gain the confidence, skills and work experience needed to progress towards employment.